aamirkhan2478/sql-generator/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 RECIPE-RUBY-APP <a name="about-project"></a>
+# 📖 SQL GENERATOR <a name="about-project"></a>

 > Describe your project in 1 or 2 sentences.

-**Recipe-ruby app** This App keeps track of all your recipes, ingredients, and inventory.
-It allows you to save ingredients, keep track of what you have in store, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
+**Sql Generator app** This is AI sql generator app where you can search your sql query by enter you english sentence and this app will convert your english word into sql query you want.

 ## 🛠 Built With <a name="built-with">Rails</a>